Colorado Car Insurance Guide: Everything You Need to Know about State Requirements

 On top of these fines, you will likely face much higher insurance rates when you apply for coverage after a period of not having a policy.

-Attempting to get avoid the mandatory minimum insurance coverage requirements as set by the state of Colorado simply isn’t worth the risk.
+What’s more, attempting to save money by failing to get the mandatory minimum insurance coverage requirements set by the state of Colorado simply isn’t worth the risk to your personal finances since you would be on the hook for any damages or injuries you cause in a car accident while uninsured.
 In fact, you may want to think about expanding your coverage if possible.
 That way, you can be sure you have financial help when you need it most.

-If you are involved in a collision with another driver who is uninsured or underinsured, then talk to an attorney who specializes in car accidents.
-Click here to learn more about Denver car accident attorneys at the Babcock Law Firm, or contact us for a free initial consultation of your case.
+If you are involved in a collision with another driver who is uninsured or underinsured, then talk to one of the trusted Denver car accident attorneys at The Babcock Law Firm.